Effective backdoor attack on graph neural networks in link prediction tasks: Experiment

-To evaluate the effectiveness and evasiveness of the backdoor attack method proposed in this paper, we use the following evaluation metrics.
+To evaluate the effectiveness and evasiveness of the backdoor attack proposed in this paper, we use the following metrics.

-\begin{enumerate} \item Attack success rate (ASR): Attack success rate (ASR) represents the percentage of node pairs that are unlinked embedded in the trigger that the backdoor model predicts to be in a linked state.
-It is as follows:
+\begin{enumerate} \item Attack success rate (ASR) refers to the ratio of the number of the attack node pairs (i.e. target unlinked node pairs with the trigger) predicted to be linked to the total number of the attack node pairs.
+It is as follows

-\item Benign performance drop (BPD): To evaluate the evasiveness of our attack method,we utilize the area under the curve,AUC\cite{huang2005using}, to represent the accuracy of the link prediction model.If, in $n$ independent comparisons,the link that exists gets a higher score than the link that does not exist $n^{'}$ times, and they get the same score $n^"$ times, then AUC is defined as
+where $N_{suc}$ is the number of the attack node pairs predicted to be linked, $N_{att}$ is the total number of attack node pairs. \item Benign performance drop (BPD): To evaluate the evasiveness of our attack, we utilize the area under the curve, AUC\cite{huang2005using}, to represent the accuracy of the link prediction model.
+If, among $n$ independent comparisons, the number of times that the existing link gets a higher score than the nonexistent link is $n^{'}$, and the number of times they get the same score is $n''$, then the AUC is defined as

-We then use the Benign Performance Difference (BPD), which measures the difference in prediction accuracy between the clean GNN model and the backdoor GNN model on clean graph.
+We then use the Benign Performance Difference (BPD), which measures the difference in prediction accuracy between the clean GNN model and the backdoored GNN model on clean graph.
 The BPD is defined as

-where $AUC_c$ and $AUC_b$ represent the accuracy of clean model and backdoor model respectively.Lower BPD represents better performance, which indicates that backdoor model and clean model are closer to each other in terms of accuracy on clean samples, and the backdoor attack have better stealth. \item Poisoning rate (p):The poisoning rate $p$ represents the ratio of the number of target node pairs poisoned to the total number of nodes in the graph.
-The lower the poisoning rate, the easier and more stealthier the backdoor attack will be. \item Budget(k): The budget $k$ respresents the number of modified trigger features. budget is defined as follows:
+where $AUC_c$ and $AUC_b$ represent the accuracy of clean model and backdoored model respectively.
+Lower BPD represents better performance, which indicates that backdoored model and clean model are closer to each other in terms of accuracy on clean samples, and the backdoor attack achieves more stealthy. \item Poisoning rate (p): The poisoning rate $p$ represents the ratio of the number of target unlinked node pairs embedded with the trigger node to the total number of nodes in the graph.
+The lower the poisoning rate, the easier and more stealthier the backdoor attack will be. \item Trigger size(k): The $k$ represents the number of elements in the feature vector of the trigger node that have been changed from an initial value of 0 to a value of 1 in the process of generating the trigger node.
+The trigger size is defined as follows

-where $k$ is the budget, $d$ is the total number of node feature dimensions, and $\lambda$ represents the number of modified trigger node features as a percentage of the total number of node feature dimensions. \end{enumerate}
+where $k$ is the trigger size, and $d$ is the total number of the trigger node feature dimensions, and $\lambda$ is the budget which represents the percentage of the modified features among all features in the trigger node. \end{enumerate}